William Thomson (Lord Kelvin)

 Lord-Kelvin_William-ThomsonSir William Thomson, also called Lord Kelvin, was a well-known mathematician and engineer.
 His work on mathematical analysis of electricity is one of his finest works.
-Besides, his important role in introducing a law on heat and temperature is valid in physics to this date.
+Besides, his important role in introducing a law on heat and Temperature is valid in physics to this date.
 Moreover, he is also known as a telegraph engineer.
 And his expertise in the field of safety at sea also left an impact.
 Moreover, he was also awarded the Smith Prize due to his notable work in physics and mathematics.

 Biography – Lifespan